yuchen-sh/Projects/index.md

   * **Digital Network Twins - Learning for Twinning and Twinning for Learning**

-  * **Design of Anticipatory Mobile and Wireless Network Systems Using Machine Learning**
+  * **Design of Predictive Mobile and Wireless Network Systems Using Machine Learning**

   * **Location, Location, Location: Maximizing Network Performance in the mmWave Era**